- The Episiotomy Procedure

 Possible Complications of an Episiotomy

 An episiotomy can cause pain, bleeding, swelling, bruising or get infected.
 It can also have complications if the incision extends into the rectum or the episiotomy wound isn’t sewn back together well.
-Avoid sexual intercourse for several weeks until the episiotomy is completely healed.
-In some cases, there may be painful sex even after the episiotomy incision has completely healed.
+Avoid intimate relations for several weeks until the episiotomy is completely healed.
+In some cases, there may be painful relations even after the episiotomy incision has completely healed.

 How to Care for an Episiotomy